phorus-group/mapper/README.md

 - Allows you to transform an object to another type using reflection:
   - Define `exclusions` to exclude fields you are not interested in mapping.
-  - Define `mappings`, to map two fields with different names.
+  - Define `mappings` to map two fields with different names.
   - Define  `functionMappings` to map two fields with different names through a mutating function.
   - Map fields based on what is defined in an `@MapFrom` annotation.
   - Map `Number` and `String` primitives between each other if necessary.